thehyve/transmart-core/transmart-batch/docs/data_formats/ontology-mapping.md

 Table, tab separated, txt file.
 It contains information about concepts and the ontology tree that are uploaded to TranSMART.
-The first to columns refer to columns in the [column mapping file](clinical.md).
+The first two columns refer to columns in the [column mapping file](clinical.md).
 The rows were these columns are not empty, are used for associating observations with concept codes.
 The others are only used to build the tree.